 WHAT IS THE SCREENING PROCESS FOR INTENDED PARENTS?

 In addition to testing of the egg donor, there are health evaluations completed for the Intended Parents.
 The evaluation is similar to those undergoing IVF.
-Intended Parents are given a complete physical exam, STD testing as well as psychological screening and counseling.
-Intended Parents older than 45 require further screening for cardiac issues, pregnancy-induced hypertension, and diabetes as well.
-If a couple is to use their male partner’s sperm in fertilization of a donor egg, a semen analysis is conducted as well.
-Each fertility clinic will have specific guidelines for the Intended Parents.
+Intended Parents are screened according to the specific guidelines of the fertility center they have chosen; testing will likely include a complete physical exam, STD testing as well as psychological screening and counseling.
+Intended mothers older than 45 will generally be required to complete further screening for cardiac issues, pregnancy-induced hypertension, and diabetes as well.
+If a couple plans to use their male partner’s sperm in fertilization of a donor egg, a semen analysis is conducted as well.
+Each fertility center will have specific guidelines for the Intended Parents.

 WHAT IS THE CHANCE OF AN INTENDED FAMILY ACHIEVING A PREGNANCY?

 Generally, a couple can have up to a 75% chance of achieving a pregnancy with the help of a young, healthy Egg Donor.
 However, many issues can decrease the potential rate of success ranging from sperm quality issues to uterine factors and more.

 WHAT ARE THE COSTS FOR USING DONOR EGGS?